UW-Milwaukee / UW-Parkside Consortial Nursing Program

 The Nursing Learning Resource Center (NLRC), Tallent Hall 181, which serves nursing students, faculty, and the community, is an integral component of the undergraduate curriculum.
 This college laboratory is a mediated and simulated learning environment in which students perform skills foundational to safe nursing practice in settings with clients.
 In addition, the NLRC provides a computer laboratory.

 Students admitted to UW-Parkside, complete pre-nursing and nursing courses as UW-Parkside students, and earn their degree from UW-Milwaukee.
 For this reason, each consortial UW-Parkside nursing student is responsible for meeting all UW-Milwaukee graduation requirements.
 All course work required to complete the undergraduate degree in nursing is offered on the UW-Parkside campus, and all clinical courses utilize healthcare agencies in and around Racine, Kenosha, southern Milwaukee and Walworth counties.
 The UW-Parkside catalog states policies specific to the Consortial Nursing Program.
 Other UW-Milwaukee regulations, including academic policies, procedures, and requirements, are printed in the current UW-Milwaukee undergraduate bulletin.
-This bulletin and other UW-Milwaukee publications are available in the nursing adviser’s office on the UW-Parkside campus in Tallent Hall L-180.
+This bulletin and other UW-Milwaukee publications are available in the nursing advisor’s office on the UW-Parkside campus in Tallent Hall L-180.

 The College of Nursing also offers a number of graduate degree programs, such as the master of nursing degree (M.N.) doctor of philosophy degree (Ph.D.) and doctor of nursing practice degree (DNP).
 For more information about our graduate programs, please see www.nursing.uwm.edu or call UWM College of Nursing 414-229-5047.
 These nursing programs are fully accredited through the state of Wisconsin Board of Nursing and the Commission on Collegiate Nursing Education.